Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Which is reasonable.

-# Preparing States with an Unknown Period
+# Preparing states with unknown periods

 Modular addition isn't the only way to prepare periodic states.
 I mean, if it was, the ability to figure out the modulus by sampling the frequency space of the state would be an esoteric but ultimately pointless bit of trivia.